nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command `add n/apple q/2 l/kitchen`.

 ![AddSequenceDiagram][images/AddSequenceDiagram.png]

 ####Implementation
 From the diagram above:

-1. `LogicManager`'s `execute` is called when the user enters an input into the command box.
+1. When the user keys in a command string, `execute` command of the `LogicManager` is called with the given string as input.
-2. `LogicManager` then calls `parseCommand` of `StoreMandoParser` to parse the user input.
+2. In the method, `LogicManager` calls on the `parseCommand` method of `StoreMandoParser` to parse the user input.
-3. The `StoreMandoParser` identifies the input as an `AddCommand` and initializes `AddCommandParser`.
+3. The `StoreMandoParser` parses the user input and identifies it as an `AddCommand` and instantiates `AddCommandParser`.
-4. `StoreMando` then invokes the method `parse` of `AddCommandParser` to further parse the user input.
+4. `StoreMandoParser` then invokes the `parse` method of `AddCommandParser` to further parse the arguments provided.
-   The `AddCommandParser` ensures that the input is of the correct format and identifies the input for name, quantity, location, expiry date and tag(s).
+   The `AddCommandParser` ensures that the input is of the correct format and identifies the input for item name, quantity, location, expiry date and tag(s).
-5. If all the arguments of the `add` command are valid, The `AddCommandParser` creates a new `Item` object, and initiates a new `AddCommand` object that contains the `Item` object.
+5. If all the arguments of the `add` command are valid, The `AddCommandParser` creates a new `Item` object, and instantiates a new `AddCommand` object that contains the `Item` object.
 This `AddCommand` object will be returned to the `LogicManager`.
-6. The `LogicManager` will then invoke the `execute` method of the `AddCommand` object.
+6. The `LogicManager` will then invoke the `execute` method of the `AddCommand` object with `model` as argument.
 7. The `AddCommand` object will then add the new item to `Model`, and return a `CommandResult` to `LogicManager`.
 8. This `CommandResult` will be returned at the end.